atlassian/data-center-helm-charts/docs/docs/userguide/INSTALLATION.md

 helm show values atlassian-data-center/<product> > values.yaml
 ```

+!!!warning "Bamboo deployments"

+    If deploying Bamboo, be sure to read about the current limitations relating to [Bamboo deployments and values.yaml](../../troubleshooting/LIMITATIONS/#deployment)

 ## 3. Configure database
 Using the `values.yaml` file obtained in [step 2](#2-obtain-valuesyaml), configure the usage of the database provisioned as part of the [prerequisites](PREREQUISITES.md).